jkomoros/CASsim/README.md

 generates the UI and also drives a lot of validation behavior.
 See the optionsConfig section below for more.

-`optionsValidator(normalizedSimOptions) => array of problem strings, or [] if
-OK.` Note that the harness will already check for config problems against `optionsConfig` before this, so you only need to do validation that isn't possible to do declaratively via optionsConfig (e.g. checking a text field against a regular expression, etc.)
+`optionsValidator(normalizedSimOptions) => (no return value)` This method will be called as an opportunity to do further validation on the options.
+Throw an error if the options don't validate.
+Note that the harness will already check for config problems against `optionsConfig` before this, so you only need to do validation that isn't possible to do declaratively via optionsConfig (e.g. checking a text field against a regular expression, etc.)

 `normalizeOptions(rawSimOptions) => normalizedSimOptions`.
 An opportunity for
 the simulator to take a raw simOptions and return a fully normalized